Calvert-Lewin & Saka earn England call-ups as Foden & Greenwood are overlooked | Goal.com

 The Manchester-based pair, who represent City and United respectively, were sent home after a UEFA Nations League clash with Iceland for inviting girls back to their hotel room.

-Both were quick to offer apologies and acknowledge the error of their ways, but Gareth Southgate is yet to forgive and forget.
+Both were quick to offer apologies and acknowledge the error of their ways, but Southgate has decided not to include them in his latest selection.

 He has kept faith with many of the others who figured during September’s round of fixtures, with Leeds United midfielder Kalvin Phillips and Wolves defender Conor Coady included once again.